Koredotcom/docs/docs/xo/automation/testing/regression-testing/health-and-monitoring/flow-health-dashboard.md

 A transition shows how a user intent is transferred from one node to another node in a dialog task.
 A transition is a flow of intent between two nodes.
 It has a **From** node and a **To** node.
 For example, **“Book a Hotel”** is a user intent in a dialog task.
 A **city** is an entity node in the dialog flow to which the **book a hotel** user intent is transitioned, and then it transitions to the **state** node.
 From the **state** node, it transitions to **country** and **reservemessage** nodes.
 Therefore, in the **Book a Hotel** task, you have four transitions in total.
 For more information, see [User Intent](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-user-intent-node/).
 <img src="../images/fh-img1.png" alt="Use case - book a hotel" title="Use case - book a hotel" style="border: 1px solid gray;zoom:50%;"/>

 Once you record a conversation flow, save it and run it in the _Conversation Testing_ module.
 The conversation testing module helps in knowing how a dialog task performs.
 For example, if you have a **Get User Data** dialog task and want to see how this dialog task is performing, you can create a **Show User Data** test suite with various test cases.
-Run the **Show User Data** test suite and see whether it was completed _successfully_, _failed_, _paused, _or _not executed_.
+Run the **Show User Data** test suite and see whether it was completed _successfully_, _failed_, _paused_, or _not executed_.
 For more information, see the [Conversation Testing](https://docsinternal-kore.github.io/docs/xo/automation/testing/regression-testing/conversation-testing/conversation-testing-landing-page/) article.

 The test suite results are tracked in the _Conversation Testing,_ and the analytics for test suites are displayed in the **Flow Health** dashboard.